agude/agude.github.io/_books/the_state_of_the_art.md

 A Culture-woman living in a lower-tech civilization is pressured into committing an assassination with a gun that will only fire for a Culture human.
-Banks packs a lot of depth into this short story, making the reader care about the protagonist in just a few pages.
+Banks packs a lot of depth into this short story, making me care about the protagonist in just a few pages.

 The protagonist is queer---a woman who chose to become a man because she knew she'd be safer in the backward society that way.
 Despite her gender change,